Bellfalasch/frontend-forum/slides.md

 # Our designsystem

 Gjensidige have a state of the art design system, it is called **Builders Core**!

-It is maintained by **Team Builders**, closely working with Gjensidige's marketing department.

-It's a community effort, you can use it, but you are welcome to fix it and extend it!

 It contains these packages:

 ```mermaid
 graph TD;